top of page

 Executive Director

 Sue has been in the valley over thirty years and lives in Alta with her husband, Andy.
 They have raised three children and are blessed with eight grandchildren!
-Being involved with food has always been a passion, especially since Sue and Andy raise animals on their farm, Purely By Chance.
+Food has always been a passion for Sue, especially learning to grow things at this altitude.
 When offered the job at the Pantry, Sue found herself at home, surrounded by great people- both volunteers and clients.
 Other passions include hiking, snowshoeing, reading and spending time with family and friends.

 IMG_1279.jpg